byfranke/PortScan/README.md

 Ensure you have the necessary C libraries and compilers correctly set up.
 Note: Unauthorized port scanning may violate legal and privacy standards.
 Obtain proper authorization before using this tool.

-**Update PortScan Beta v1.0**
+**Update PortScan v0.3**

 Release: Jan 28, 2025

 Description:
-PortScan Beta v1.0 builds upon the capabilities of version 0.2 with enhanced functionality, reliability, and support for IPv6.
+PortScan v0.3 builds upon the capabilities of version 0.2 with enhanced functionality, reliability, and support for IPv6.
 This version introduces significant improvements to usability, performance, and code clarity.

 Key Features and Improvements: